Submissions

 Tables and Figures

 Figures or artwork must be supplied in electronic form, as separate files per figure.
-Please save image files in .EPS or .PNG format.
 Letters, numbers and symbols should be clear and even throughout, and of sufficient size so that when reduced for publication the item will still be legible; titles and detailed explanations should be included in the legends, not in the illustrations themselves.
 Cite each figure in the text in consecutive order.
 Each figure must be saved and submitted as a separate file.
 Figures should not be embedded in the manuscript text file.

 If you wish to use a figure or other multimedia that has been previously published, you must acknowledge the original source and submit written permission from the copyright holder to reproduce the material.